Debris Booms and Barriers

 Control Barriers for Water

-Debris Booms are a floating containment barrier designed to control the spread of trash, debris, leaves, timber, and various other aquatic plants.
+Debris Booms are a floating containment barrier designed to control the spread of plastic trash, debris, leaves, timber, and various other aquatic plants.
 Constructed from marine grade fabrics and components, these containment booms have been successfully implemented in a range of marine locations.
 Due to the varying conditions of these sites, debris booms are made in three different models:

 - Calm Water Booms